-Primary regional and/or local litigation counsel for independent trucking companies in catastrophic injury and wrongful death cases.
+Served as primary regional and local litigation counsel for independent trucking companies in catastrophic injury and wrongful death cases.

-Representation of consumers who have been victims of fraud and other consumer protection violations, including representation of 17,974 class members who were improperly assessed late fees and other charges associated with the leasing of private passenger vehicles.
-Case resulted in bank refunding all late fees during the entire statutory time period.
+Representation of consumers who have been victims of fraud and other consumer protection violations, including 17,974 class members who were improperly assessed late fees and additional charges associated with the leasing of private passenger vehicles.
+The case resulted in the bank refunding all late fees during the entire statutory period.

 Successful defense of various manufacturers in cases involving product defects, including hydraulic lifts, animal vaccines, plastic wrapping machines, electrical power lines, electrical lighting ballasts, and other industrial equipment.

-- Monaco v.
-Applebees International, Inc., et al. - 103 class members working as restaurant managers for large Applebees franchise.
+o Monaco v.
+Applebees International, Inc., et al. - 103 class members working as restaurant managers for the Applebees franchise.

-- Sarte, et al. v.
-Cinnabon, Inc., et al. - 148 class members working as managers at company owned store locations.
+o Sarte, et al. v.
+Cinnabon, Inc., et al. - 148 class members working as managers at company-owned store locations.